How much does a Safety Manager make?

 Mortenson Construction

-Mortenson Construction offers Safety Manager jobs with a focus on ensuring safety in large-scale construction projects.
-The company operates in multiple locations across the United States, including Minneapolis, Minnesota, and Seattle, Washington.
+Mortenson Construction provides Safety Manager jobs with a focus on large-scale construction projects.
+They operate in the United States, Canada, and internationally.
+Mortenson values teamwork and safety, offering a collaborative and rewarding work environment.

 -